-Kathy Wexler, Associate Professor Emeritus, has been with Phillips Education Center of Campbellsville University for decades.
-As a beloved instructor, supervisor, academic resource and professional mentor, she has helped thousands of Phillips Education Center of Campbellsville University students through the transformative experience of the MFT program.
+Kathy Wexler, Associate Professor Emeritus, has been with Phillips Graduate Institute’s Master of Marriage and Family Therapy program for decades.
+As a beloved instructor, supervisor, academic resource and professional mentor, she has helped thousands of Phillips’ students through the transformative experience of the MFT program.
 Alumni will also know her for her work in preparing candidates for the dreaded BBS licensing exams.
 Kathy is a longtime clinical member of both the California Association of Marriage and Family Therapists (CAMFT) and the American Association for Marital and Family Therapy.
 (AAMFT) She is an AAMFT-Approved Supervisor.

 I’ve been a California-licensed Marriage and Family Therapist (LMFT) since 1978—back when it was called MFCC (Marriage, Family and Child Counselor.)
 I sometimes get questions about my professional identity—Are you a psychotherapist?
 Are you a psychologist?
 Can you work with individuals, or do you only see couples and families?
 Can you do group therapy?
 What about working in agencies, schools, or hospitals?

 Here’s a quick outline of what I say in response.
-It’s information any prospective PGI student should know.
+It’s information any prospective MFT student should know.

 I’m proud of my professional identity.
 I happily explain what LMFT stands for, and never feel apologetic that I’m not “Dr. Wexler,” and that I’m not a clinical psychologist.
 I’ve worked primarily with individuals, and my primary theoretical approach is person-centered.
 However, as a systems thinker, I’m very aware of the positive “ripple effect” of my therapy sessions.
-As my individual client experiences empathy, warmth and genuineness in her relationship with me, there’s an outward flow to her partner, her children, her friends and family.
-It’s very gratifying work, and I’m so pleased I will continue to teach future professionals in the Phillips Education Center of Campbellsville University MFT program for Campbellsville University.
+As my individual client experiences empathy, warmth, and genuineness in her relationship with me, there’s an outward flow to her partner, her children, her friends, and family.
+It’s very gratifying work, and I’m so pleased I will continue to teach future professionals in the Phillips Graduate Institute’s MFT program at the Los Angeles Education Center of Campbellsville University.